SoftwareHeritage/snippets/vsellier/swh-c4-model/docs/provenance-v0.3/provenance.md

 ### Rate limiting

-Any rate limit?
+The standard web api rate limit mechanism will be used.
+Actual rate limit for the provenance api remains to be defined.

-Supposedly, this passes through the web api's rate limit mechanism.
+As this rate limit mechanism is per user though, this won't prevent burst of requests.

-Actual rate limit remains to be defined.
+The rpc service (from the previous implementation) was defacto limited by the number of (gunicorn) workers used.
+As the new implementation is a grpc rust process, we cannot limit the number of connections.
+In that regard, we'll be adding a max concurrent parallel connection configuration at the ingress level to limit.

 ### Timeout chain